1. Separation anxiety is triggered by object permanence.

 Try to do the same routine each time when you leave your baby.
 Try to leave at the same time each day, so you can avoid unexpected things or setbacks and be back by the time you said you would.
 This can allow your child to trust you and build their independence.
 Also, foster their confidence and reassure them that you’ll be back, returning by the time you promised so they can build this trust.

 Teaching your child to play by themself will allow them to grow out of the separation anxiety phase as they develop the confidence and patience to be alone for a while.
 It’s important to note that independent play is a learned skill that you can teach your baby.
 Just remember, it won’t be accomplished overnight.

 First, you can try to turn your attention to a book while sitting next to your baby.
 A few days later, move a few feet away during playtime; then, across the room; then, try standing up; and, eventually, leave the room for a minute or two.
 With time, your baby will get used to you leaving and coming back.

 Create quick goodbye rituals

 Rituals and routines are important.
 They give your baby the structure and security to know what will happen next.
-Having a special “goodbye handshake” will help him or her learn that you may be leaving for a while but still will be coming back later on.
+Having a special “goodbye handshake” will help him learn that you may be leaving for a while, but still will be coming back in the morning.
 You can try special hand movements, give him lots of kisses, or provide a special blanket or toy as you leave.
 Remember to keep the good-bye short and sweet.
 If you delay, the transition time does too and the anxiety kicks in.

 Hope these tips help!
-Let us know in the comment section what are some of the things you do to help your baby with his or her anxiety.
+Let us know in the comment section what are some of the things you do to help your baby with his anxiety.